-(i) Griffith conducted unauthorized trades in the accounts of each of the aforementioned clients.

-(ii) Griffith failed to act in the best interests of his client;

-and that due to any or all of the foregoing allegations, Griffith acted contrary to the best interests of the public and should not be entitled to use any of the exemptions set out in the Act and therefore should not participate in the exempt markets in Manitoba in the future and that an administrative penalty pursuant to section 148.1(1) of the Act should be ordered against Griffith.

-2. Such further and other matters as counsel may advise and the Commission may permit.
+- (i) Griffith conducted unauthorized trades in the accounts of each of the aforementioned clients. - (ii) Griffith failed to act in the best interests of his client; and that due to any or all of the foregoing allegations, Griffith acted contrary to the best interests of the public and should not be entitled to use any of the exemptions set out in the Act and therefore should not participate in the exempt markets in Manitoba in the future and that an administrative penalty pursuant to section 148.1(1) of the Act should be ordered against Griffith and furthermore that Griffith should be ordered to pay compensation for financial loss to Mr. E pursuant to section 148.2 of the Act. - 2.
+Such further and other matters as counsel may advise and the Commission may permit.

-DATED at Winnipeg, Manitoba this "15th" day of March, 2004.
+DATED at Winnipeg, Manitoba this 19th day of April, 2004.